hutou/tablo/README.md

 relative limitations compared to Tabulo v2.7, the current version at that time, subject of the software port.

-So this version of Tablo (v1.0) is a complete overhaul of the library.
+So this version of Tablo (v1.0) is a complete rewrite of the library.

 Compared to the first version, it offers extended capabilities, sometimes at the cost of a modified syntax.
 It also offers new features,